Rasmussen College - Minnesota Overview

 Rasmussen College - Minnesota Rankings

-According to College Factual's 2021 analysis, Rasmussen College - Minnesota is ranked #1,448 out of 1,715 schools in the nation that were analyzed for overall quality.
-Out of the 37 colleges in Minnesota, it is ranked at #37.
+According to our 2021 analysis, Rasmussen College - Minnesota is ranked #270 out of 2,320 schools in the nation that were analyzed for overall quality.
+This puts it in the top 15% of all schools in the nation.

-The following table lists the notable rankings from College Factual that Rasmussen College - Minnesota has received.
+The following table lists some notable awards Rasmussen College - Minnesota has earned from around the web.

 Where Is Rasmussen College - Minnesota?